Farimah71/Finsmart-panel/README.md

 # Finsmart

-This project is an accounting application designed to manage financial transactions, track expenses, and generate financial reports.
+This project is an accounting application :dollar: designed to manage financial transactions, track expenses, and generate financial reports.
 It provides features such as invoicing, expense tracking, and budget management to help users maintain accurate financial records.

 ## Features